 In 2005, following a double gold in the European Under 23 Champs in Erfurt, Germany, Rhys made his Senior GB debut in the World Athletics Champs in Helsinki, Finland, making the Semi Finals, equalling his personal best twice.

-In Gothenburg, Rhys managed to snatch the bronze medal by one 100th of a second, beating the Olympic Bronze medallist in the process.
+In Gothenburg, Rhys managed to snatch the bronze medal by one 100th of a second, beating the Olympic Bronze medalist in the process.

 Rhys then claimed his second medal in the Championships, picking up a silver in the 4x400m relay.
 His relay success meant that Rhys was Britain’s most successful athlete in Sweden.